01 of 10

 Irish Whiskey: The Father of Them All

 Considered to be the father of all whiskey, all Irish whiskey must be produced in Ireland.
-It is often a blend of pot-stilled malted and unmalted whiskies with column-stilled, corn-based grain whiskey.
+It is often a blend of pot-stilled malted and unmalted whiskeys with column-stilled, corn-based grain whiskey.
 Then again, as in the case of Bushmills, it may also be triple distilled malted barley (a single malt).

 This complex blend and the fact that Irish whiskey malt is dried in a closed kiln away from fire and smoke, distinguish it from scotch, its closest whiskey cousin.
 Great care is taken during distillation to keep the temperature low so as not to break the delicately sweet, toasty, honey flavor.